Ashridge Priory: History

 In 1283 Edmund, son of Richard, Earl of Cornwall holders of Berkhamsted Castle (two and half miles away) founded a monastery at Ashridge, Hertfordshire.
 The monastery was built for a rector and twenty canons who formed, according to the sixteenth-century historian Polydore Vergil, "a new order not before seen in England, and called the Boni homines".

 At the foundation of the abbey Edmund, 2nd Earl of Cornwall donated, among other things, a phial of Christ's blood.
 This relic was perhaps not so well known as the Holy Blood which the Earl of Cornwall donated to Hailes Abbey in Gloucestershire, but it proved fruitful for the abbey.
 Pilgrims from all over Europe flocked to see the phial and the abbey grew quite wealthy as a result of their donations.

 One such visitor was King Edward I. In 1290 he held parliament at the abbey while he spent Christmas in Pitstone.
 The Black Prince, a later lord of Berkhampstead castle, became interested in the College around the time of the Black Death around 1350.
 A second house of the Order was established at the prince's suggestion at Edington, Wiltshire around 1358 by William Edington.

 The last rector was Thomas Waterhouse, who surrendered the house to Henry VIII.
 The building ceased to be used for religious purposes shortly afterwards.

 At the Dissolution of the Monasteries the priory was surrendered to the crown and King Henry VIII used it to house his children, namely Prince Edward and the Princesses Mary and Elizabeth.
 Eventually he bequeathed the property to his daughter Elizabeth.
-It was here that she was arrested in 1554, under suspicion of treason during Wyatt's rebellion.
+It was here that she was arrested on 15 March 1554, under suspicion of treason during Wyatt's rebellion.

 In 1604 the priory was acquired by Sir Thomas Egerton.
 A descendant of his, the Duke of Bridgewater, demolished the old buildings in the 1760s.